gsilano/MAT-Fly/README.md

 (7) The drone follows the red car to the left of of the yellow one ("vr_octavia_2cars" scenario)
 ```

-By selecting the option 1, 2, 3, etc., the simulator will start.
-Screenshots captured from the 3D simulation scenario will be made available into the ```Acquisition``` folder (it is created at runtime if not yet available).
+Once selected the simulation scenario, the simulator starts taking screenshots from the 3D simulation scenario and making them available into the ```Acquisition``` folder (it is created at runtime if not yet available).

 With the aim of making easy the reuse of the proposed software platform, an offline dataset has been created and made available (links are reported below).
-The dataset allows quickly to design the classifier and the flight control system, to check the perfomance of the MATLAB script designed for automatically recognized the target ROIs (Region Of Interests) within the frames, etc..
+The dataset allows to quickly design the classifier and the flight control system, to check the perfomance of the MATLAB script for automatically recognize the ROIs (Region Of Interests) within the frames, etc..

 * [Images_cropped](https://mega.nz/#!psdBhSqC!SSIVPsrEstTuze0cYI9ZETBcC2nevCjySeRerE_S9lg);
 * [Negative_images](https://mega.nz/#!IoFDmChY!UgtC4ml__xQrLv2i7jiqCUIzD8KPZ2-KRhhtgrcV3Tw);